 Whether you’re an avid hiker or just want to get out in the fresh air and scenic views, these four hiking locations offer more than just a stroll through the woods.
 They traverse geographical aspects of Wisconsin you might not have known existed.
-Marshlands, bluffs, waterfalls and national forests, they feature four different geographical perspectives.
-So grab your water bottle, sturdy shoes, and optional walking stick and hit the trail.
+Marshlands, bluffs, waterfalls and national forests, these hiking trails feature four different geographical perspectives.
+So grab your water bottle, sturdy shoes, optional walking stick and hit the trail.

 Hiking in a marsh doesn’t require waterproof boots.
 There are five miles of designated trails, offering hikes through three main habitats of Wisconsin –wetlands, woodlands and grasslands.
 The three trails are the Quick’s Point Loop (1.9 mi), Indermuehle Island Loop (.8 miles) and Bachhuber Loop (2.3 mi).